psychemedia/island-storynotes/carus-wilson/nurseries_of_vice_notes.md

 Mr. Pring to Mr. Eldridge— And by what means and authority do you and Dr. Wavell get the regular inspection of this Town Missionary's Report-book?

-Mr. PiNNOCK— And if this is his mission, the sooner he is out of the town the better.
+Mr. Pinnock— And if this is his mission, the sooner he is out of the town the better.
 Such a man is a curse to the town !

 Mr. Eldridge— Not a curse.
 A blessing, I hope.
 His book is strictly private.
 No one but Dr. Wavell and myself, who sign it weekly, see the book.